Aslan2500/Employee_Storage/README.md

 I made this project in order to understand how to work with Spring MVC.

-You can check slides to see how it works - [link](https://github.com/Aslan2500/Employee_Storage/blob/main/Demonstration.pdf) or you can simply go the demostration.pdf
+You can check slides to see how it works - [link](https://github.com/Aslan2500/Employee_Storage/blob/main/Demonstration.pdf) or you can simply go the demonstration.pdf